-If a student is assigned detention by the principal or a teacher for misbehavior, he/she must report to the assigned area immediately.
+If a student is assigned detention by the principal or a teacher for misbehavior, he/she must report to the teacher's room or office immediately.
 Failure to report for detention will result in suspension.

 Students will be assigned lunch detention for various levels of misconduct.
 They will be required to bring books to a specified room, eat lunch, and work on school assignments until their lunch period is over.